One Mission – Seven Values – One Goal – Seven Distinctives

 What do we as individual Christians, as families and as church family look like to each other and to the world in which we live?
 The following seven distinctives define the “look” and “feel” of TPC.

 - We are covenantal.
 This means that we see the Bible as unified by and under God’s one covenant of grace that he’s made with his people with Jesus as the mediator.
-The Bible is a unified story that finds it’s fulfilment in Jesus’s life, death and resurrection.
+The Bible is a unified story that finds its fulfillment in Jesus’s life, death, and resurrection.

 - We are Kingdom-centered.
 This means that we see God’s Kingdom as a present reality even if not a completed one.
 In other words, the kingdom is here and the kingdom is coming, and we can say this because Jesus came to set up his kingdom on earth as it is in Heaven.
 One day the whole world will be filled with God’s reign, but until then we are called to bear witness to it in submitting our lives to Jesus in every place and with every part of our lives.